-PLEASE BE AWARE that due to the abbreviated, intensive nature of the summer program, homework assignments and assigned readings form a major component of all our courses.
-Students should be prepared to spend four hours per day on homework in addition to the class time.
+PLEASE BE AWARE that due to the abbreviated, intensive nature of the summer program, assignments and assigned readings form a major component of all our courses.
+Students should be prepared to spend 5-6 hours per day on their course.
 Students may select ONE COURSE ONLY to complete during the Summer School session.

 Prerequisite Requirements: Prerequisite courses must be completed and passed prior to summer school.
 Students registered without the required prerequisites will be withdrawn from the course.